-Cartan parametrisation is especially important since according to Eq.\ \eqref{G_through_Z} it is directly related to the averaged conductance and its second moment.
+Cartan parametrization is especially important since according to Eq.\ \eqref{G_through_Z} it is directly related to the averaged conductance and its higher moments.
 Therefore our main goal will be to calculate the partition function $Z[\theta_i]$.